-44 The insights and findings from R16 are woven throughout UDOT's Railroad Manual of Instruction and training materials.
-By utilizing these nationally identified strategies such as early coordination, standard designs, and approved agreements, UDOT has seen improvements in railroad coordination performance and outcomes during highway project delivery."
+"The insights and findings from R16 are women throughout UDOT's Railroad Manual of Instruction and training materials," said Carlos Braceras, director of the Utah Department of Transportation.
+"By utilizing these nationally identified strategies such as early coordination, standard designs, and approved agreements, UDOT has seen improvements in railroad coordination performance and outcomes during highway project delivery."